isl/FastCat/README.md

 **Manuals**

-- Instuctions on how to use FastCat: [FastCat User Guide](https://isl.ics.forth.gr/FastCatTeam/Manual.pdf)
+- Instructions on how to use FastCat: [FastCat User Guide](https://isl.ics.forth.gr/FastCatTeam/Manual.pdf)

-- Instuctions on how to use FastCat Team: [FastCat Team User Guide](https://isl.ics.forth.gr/FastCatTeam/Manual%20Fast%20Cat%20Team_Version%202.1.pdf)
+- Instructions on how to use FastCat Team: [FastCat Team User Guide](https://isl.ics.forth.gr/FastCatTeam/Manual%20Fast%20Cat%20Team_Version%202.1.pdf)

+## Getting Started

 ### Built With